In this blog

 8. Glossier

-Glossier’s brand storytelling is evident in every aspect of their digital presence.
-It involves everything from the unique shade naming to personalized emails and social media-led campaigns.
-They have redefined how beauty brands use platforms for direct communication and emotional resonance.
+The brand's storytelling comes through in every aspect of its digital presence — from unique shade naming to personalized emails and social media-led campaigns.
+Glossier has redefined how beauty brands use platforms for direct communication and emotional resonance.

 9. Maybelline